opstrace/opstrace/docs/guides/user/configuring-alerts.md

 This guide will focus on the UI because it is the most visual and self-explanatory.
 The APIs are of course still available for anyone who would like to post changes directly there.

-To begin, from the Opstrace UI, first select your tenant and then click "Alerting" in the sidebar:
+To begin configuring alerts, from the Opstrace UI, first select your tenant and then click "Alerting" in the sidebar:

 ![alerting page overview](../../assets/alerts-overview.gif)